Al Ahly (basketball): Season by season

-2016 FIBA Africa victory
+2016 FIBA Africa victory & 2023 BAL champions

 The 2016 FIBA Africa Basketball Club Championship (31st edition), was an international basketball tournament held in Cairo, Egypt from 7 to 16 December 2016.
 The tournament, organized by FIBA Africa and hosted by Al Ahly, was contested by 10 clubs split into 2 groups of five, the top four of each group qualifying for the knock-out stage, quarter, semi-finals, and final.

 Al Ahly won the trophy as the first Egyptian basketball team to win it in the new format.
 At this time, no Egyptian basketball team has reached the final match.
 By winning this trophy Al Ahly (basketball) became the most titled Egyptian Basketball team 3 titles 1 FIBA Africa Clubs Champions Cup + 2 African Basketball Cup Winners' Cup.